lelloc/doc-admin/content/communication-notifications/postmaster-filters.rst

 .. note::

-   When adding or editing a postmaster filter, please keep in mind that they are evaluated in alphabetical order by name.
+   When adding or editing a postmaster filter, please keep in mind that they are evaluated in *ASCIIbetical* order by name.

 To add a postmaster filter: